3uclide/cpps/.github/PULL_REQUEST.md

   - Open a new issue (or comment on an existing one)
   - We want to make sure you don't spend time implementing something we might have to say No to
 - Add unit tests
-- Mention any relevant issues in the PR description (e.g. "Fixes #123") -->
+- Mention any relevant issues in the Pull Request description (e.g. "Fixes #123") -->

 ## Which problem is this Pull Request solving?